code-423n4/2021-06-gro/README.md

 | Sardine, Tuna, Whale| Deposit/Withdrawal sizes ranging from small to large |

 # Contest Scope
 This contest is open for two weeks to give wardens time to understand the protocol properly.
 Submissions can only be made in the second week of the contest.
 Representatives from gro will be available in the Code Arena Discord to answer any questions during the contest period.
 The focus for the contest is to try and find any logic errors or ways to drain funds from the protocol in a way that is advantageous for an attacker at the expense of users with funds invested in the protocol.
-We are NOT looking for gas savings in this contest.
 Wardens should assume that governance variables are set sensibly (unless they can find a way to change the value of a governance variable, and not counting social engineering approaches for this).

 ## Protocol overview
 Gro protocol is a yield aggregator built on top of a tranche.

 The aim of gro protocol is to offer high yields for users who are willing to take on more risk, and a safer alternative for user who are risk averse.
 The protocol is able to do so by ensuring that any one of its portfolios exposures, be that to underlying assets or external defi protocols, are kept within a certain threshold.